StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths: Experiments

-\paragraph{Gradient Dynamics and Convergence Behavior.} \autoref{fig:train_loss_comparison} provides a clear empirical validation of our theoretical analysis in Section~\ref{sec:theorem}. \algacro{} exhibits smooth and well-behaved optimization dynamics across learning rates, with steadily decreasing training loss and controlled gradient norms throughout training.
-This behavior is consistent with \autoref{thm:best_L2_ste}, which shows that our rotated damped Fourier surrogate achieves strictly smaller approximation error to the rotated rounding function than STE, resulting in a more faithful optimization direction and improved convergence.
-Moreover, \algacro{} maintains reliable and substantial gradient signals while effectively eliminating extreme gradient outliers.
-In contrast to DSQ, which typically display sharp gradient spikes and outliers inducing instability.
-The phenomenon is well aligned with~\autoref{thm:asymptotic_dsq}, the gradient variance of \algacro{} remains bounded, leading to gradual gradient-norm decay rather than explosion or premature vanishing.
-Together, these properties enable \algacro{} to converge to lower loss values and better optimum, demonstrating that its theoretical advantages translate directly into stable and reliable training behavior in practice. \paragraph{Performance Error Bar.} The performance error bars in~\autoref{fig:performance_error_bar_analysis} characterize training robustness across multiple random seeds and learning-rate settings.
-For each method and bit-width, we report the mean performance together with its dispersion, thereby capturing sensitivity to optimization noise beyond single-run best results. \algacro{} consistently achieves the highest mean performance with the tightest error bars, indicating reliable convergence under different hyperparameter perturbations, with the margin becoming more pronounced at lower bit-widths where optimization is particularly fragile.
+\paragraph{Performance Error Bar.} The performance error bars in~\autoref{fig:performance_error_bar_analysis} characterize training robustness across multiple random seeds and learning-rate settings.
+For each method and bit-width, we report the mean performance together with its dispersion, thereby capturing sensitivity to optimization noise beyond single-run best results. \algacro{} consistently achieves the highest average performance with the tightest error bars, indicating reliable convergence under different hyperparameters, with the margin becoming more pronounced at lower bit-widths where optimization is particularly fragile.
 In contrast, ParetoQ exhibits both lower mean performance and larger variance.
 Its relies on the STE, which does not capture the intrinsic structure of the rounding operator, often yields noisy and misleading update directions.
 These misaligned gradients can push weights across quantization thresholds in an uncontrolled manner, increasing sensitivity, sometimes leading to training collapse.
 DSQ shows elevated variance for a different reason.
 Its sigmoid-style surrogate introduces regions of extremely large gradients near the transition boundaries.
 Such gradient explosion amplifies small perturbations during training, making optimization sensitive and introducing widened error bars.